-Aside from doing what you can do wash your hands frequently, disinfect your surroundings and check in with your loved ones, it’s important to keep an eye on your emotional health as days turn into weeks turn into months.
+Aside from doing what you can do wash your hands frequently and be mindful of social distancing, it’s important to keep an eye on your emotional health time stretches on in this pandemic.

-If you are not living alone, you need to find effective mechanisms to self-regulate not only for your own well-being but the well-being of those around you; partners, kids, roommates or other family.
+Everyone needs to find their personal ways to self-regulate not only for your own well-being but the well-being of those around you; partners, kids, roommates or other family.
 Remember, that emotions can be contagious too.

 12 Ways to Stay Calm when Things are Not Calm